filinils/NodeAndJSintro/BreakOut2/WorkFolder/instructions.md

 }

 ```
-The asynchronus nature of JS has caused developer headache for decades aka `"callback hell"`,which has led to some new strategies to write code that looks more like synchronous code with the `Promise` as well as the `async` keyword.
+The asynchronous nature of JS has caused developers headache for decades aka `"callback hell"`, which has led to some new strategies to write code that looks more like synchronous code with the `Promise` as well as the `async` keyword.
 This way the developer can control in what order the return should be handled.

 ## Utilizing built in functionality in Node

 ### Reading and writing to file
-Node has a built in file access library called `file system` ofted abriviated `fs`
+Node has a built in file access library called `file system` often abbreviated `fs`

 The documentation can be found here: [Node doc](https://nodejs.org/api/fs.html)